rikosintie/CookBook/Aruba/AOS-CX/Bash.md

 That is useful, but with the .inputrc file active, you can just type a couple characters and press the up arrow.</br>

-They history will be searched and only entries that match the characters you entered will be matched.
+They history will be searched and only entries that match the characters you entered will be matched.</br>

+It will take some time for the history to populate.
+Just keep working at the terminal and after a short time you </br>
+will be able to take advantage of the incremental history feature.